-Operating system: The first big bite out of your of iPhone storage is iOS itself.
-Apple has made iOS smaller and more storage efficient over the years, but it still takes up to 5 GB of space right off the top.
+- Operating system: The first big chunk out of your iPhone or iPad storage is iOS itself.
+Over the years, Apple has made iOS and iPadOS increasingly more storage efficient and smaller than before, but it still takes up to 5 GB of space from the start.

-Photos & videos: Recent iPhones have 12-megapixel, 4K video cameras on the back and even older models are 8-megapixel and 1080p.
-That can lead to camera rolls and photo albums in the double or triple GB digits.
+- Photos & videos: Recent iPhones have 48-megapixel, 4K video cameras on the back.
+That produces great results but it can lead to photo albums that run into double or triple digits very quickly.

-Apps and games: Apps and especially games can also take up a lot of space on your iPhone.
-It's not uncommon for some console-quality games to be over 2 GB in size days.
-Podcast apps, especially if you download a lot of shows, can also grow to 10 GB or more.
+- Apps and games: Apps and especially games can take up a lot of space on your iPhone or iPad.
+Many console-quality games take up over 2 GB in size with that figure increasing in some cases.

-Files: If you work in GarageBands, iMovie, or otherwise edit a lot of content, those projects can take up considerable space as well.
+- Files: If you regularly work in GarageBand, iMovie, or otherwise edit a lot of content, those projects can take up considerable space as well.